Rapidash99/haskellTetris/README.md

 ## Improvements ideas
 ##### Good features:
-1. Show where tetrimino will fall (hollow transparent tetrimino)
 1. Hold tetrimino for future use (swap current with hold)
 ##### Super features:
 1. Animations